+Figure 3.1-4.
+Mid Lake, statewide shallow lowland drainage lakes, and regional total phosphorus concentrations.
+Mean values calculated with summer month surface sample data.
+Water Quality Index values adapted from WDNR PUB WT-913.

 It is important to note that the presence of the invasive plant curly-leaf pondweed has been documented to influence nutrient concentrations in lakes.
 Specifically, a mid-summer die-off of this plant can increase the phosphorus and chlorophyll-a concentrations within a short period of time.
 The die-off, and resulting plant decomposition, releases nutrients into the water column where existing algae may feed intensively and grow in numbers.
 When the biomass of curly-leaf pondweed (CLP) increases within a lake over time, the potential for a larger nutrient release exists.

-As will be discussed in the vegetation section, the amount of CLP varies from year to year.
-To explore whether the amount of CLP is responsible for late summer algal blooms, we compared years with high August chlorophyll-a concentrations with the amount of CLP during those years.
-Total phosphorus concentrations were not necessarily higher during years of more CLP and the opposite was also true.
-The highest August chlorophyll-a concentrations did occur in years with the highest CLP populations (Figure 3.1-6).
-However not every year with high CLP resulted in elevated algal levels in August.
-Conversely, years with little or no CLP did not necessarily result in lower August chlorophyll-a concentrations.
-In summary, it is likely that when CLP dies off, some phosphorus is released.
-It does not appear that this is the main determinant in the August algal concentrations.
+As will be discussed in the vegetation section, the amount of CLP in Mid Lake varies from year to year.
+The acreage of CLP in Mid Lake was plotted against summer average total phosphorus and chlorophyll concentrations to see if years with higher CLP acreage were correlated with years with higher phosphorus and chlorophyll concentrations.
+As illustrated in Figure 3.1-6, years with higher CLP did not necessarily correlate to years with higher chlorophyll concentrations in August.
+At present, it does not appear that the CLP population in Mid Lake has a significant impact on the lake's water quality.

 It is more likely much of the released phosphorus is absorbed by the algae that grows attached to the extensive submerged aquatic vegetation that remains in the lake.
 This type of algae is not measured in the chlorophyll-a samples that are collected in the near surface of the lake.
 The higher than normal algal levels in August of some years (2008, 2013) are likely the result of a combination of factors including CLP levels, phosphorus entering the lake from the watershed and the channel from the Tomahawk River, as well as food web interactions, specifically the amount of zooplankton which consume algae.